 Mexican Pinguicula make excellent house plants and are among the easiest carnivorous plants to grow.
 In the wild, many Mexican Pinguicula grow in seasonal fog forests on limestone cliffs and tree trunks.
-Some grow in moss, others just cracks in the rocks, quite often on north facing cliffs.
+Some grow in moss, others just cracks in the rocks, quite often on north facing cliffs with little or no direct sunlight.
 With 55 to 65 species in the Central American and Caribbean subgenus of Pinguicula, there is a tremendous amount of variation in the plants and the conditions under which they grow.
-To understand more about the lives of Mexican Pinguicula please see the travelogues at World of Pinguicula.
+To understand more about the lives of Mexican Pinguicula please see the travelogues and species discussions at World of Pinguicula.

 Most of the Mexican species have heterophyllous leaves—the summer leaves are slimy and carnivorous; the winter leaves are succulent and not carnivorous.
 The plants like warm humid conditions when in the summer, carnivorous state.
 During the winter when they are in the succulent state, they should be kept cooler and drier.
 Since these conditions are typical of those in a house they make great house plants in a bright sunny window or under lights.
 If you can grow African violets you can grow most Mexican Pinguicula.

 Pinguicula cyclosecta has heterophyllous leaves in the summer and fall.
 These leaves are carnivorous.
 They have drool edges.
 The upturned leaf edges keep the digestive juices from flowing off the edge of the leaves.

 This is the same Pinguicula cyclosecta plant in the winer at about the same scale.
 It has small, succulent, non-carnivorous leaves.
 This is the best time to propagate and repot the plant.